Sam Querrey: 2016: First Grand Slam quarterfinal

 After failing to make it past the 2nd round of any tournament since July, Querrey started 2016 with a very strong run, reaching the semi-finals in Memphis, where he would lose to the eventual champion Kei Nishikori.
 The following week, Querrey reached the final at Delray Beach, where he defeated American Rajeev Ram to win his first ATP title since 2012 and return to the Top 50 of the world rankings.

 At Wimbledon, Querrey faced Novak Djokovic in the 3rd round while his opponent was holding all four majors.
 Despite being listed as high as a 30–1 underdog, Querrey upset the world No. 1 player in four sets to snap Djokovic's streak of reaching at least the quarterfinals in every Grand Slam since the 2009 French Open, and his streak of 30 consecutive Grand Slam match wins.
 It was also Querrey's first win over a No. 1 ranked player.
 He then continued his successful run by defeating Nicolas Mahut to become the first American man to reach the quarterfinals of a Grand Slam since John Isner and Andy Roddick did so at the 2011 U.S. Open.
 In the quarterfinals, he lost to Canadian Milos Raonic in four sets.
 Despite this defeat, the 2016 Championships marked Querrey's best ever performance at a Grand Slam.

-Querrey then entered the 2016 US Open but lost to Serbia's Janko Tipsarevic in the first round.
+Querrey then entered the 2016 US Open but lost to Serbia's Janko Tipsarević in the first round.
 He also played doubles with fellow American Steve Johnson but lost to Italians Fabio Fognini & Andreas Seppi in the first round.